lix-project/lix/doc/manual/rl-next/remove-xp-fetch-closure-.md

 Finally, as for the non-CA → CA features, Lix removed ca-derivations. fetchClosure offers ca-derivations-like features which suffers from similar shortcomings albeit lessened.
-It only follows that we should rather deprecate and remove these capabilities.
+It only follows that we should deprecate and remove these capabilities.